 Genital warts are the second most common STI in the UK.
 Whilst viral STIs are chronic and incurable, bouts of genital warts can be infrequent and highly manageable with clinically proven treatment.
 The highly contagious STI - caused by the human papilloma virus...

 Gonorrhoea is a common bacterial STI and one of the most frequently diagnosed in the UK.
 Diagnoses are most commonly made in men aged between 20 and 24 and women aged between 16 and 19, though it can affect anyone at any age.
-This infection is caused by a bacterium...
+This infection is...

 It is unclear whether mycoplasma gentialium is classed as a sexually transmitted infection (STI), however the most frequent cause is unprotected sex.
 Like most STIs, it is often asymptomatic (doesn't show any symptoms) so it is important to get...